animeshrick/flutter_interview_questions/README.md

 ## deactivate():
 The framework calls this method whenever it removes this State object from the tree. dispose, which is called after deactivate if the widget is removed from the tree permanently.

+## why we use CLASS
+A class is a user-defined data type.
+It consists of data members and member functions, which can be accessed and used by creating an instance of that class.
+It represents the set of properties or methods that are common to all objects of one type.
+A class is like a blueprint for an object.

+## Vsync used for
+vsync is the property that represents the TickerProvider.Tick is similar to clock's tick which means that at every certain duration TickerProvider will render the class state and redraw the object. vsync can be used with the classes which require certain transition or animation to re-render to draw different objects.To create an AnimationController in a class that uses this mixin, pass vsync: this to the animation controller constructor whenever you create a new animation controller.

+## keys in flutter
+There are two types of keys in Flutter: GlobalKeys and LocalKeys